CloudCannon/rosey/docs/content/docs/_index.md

 }
 ```

+For now, all we need to look at is the `original` value of our key.
+The other values are useful to provide better context for integrations, but otherwise aren't important.

 ## Creating locale files

-The next step of the Rosey flow is building a multilingual website, but in order to do so we need translated content.
-Rosey looks for translated content in the `rosey/locales` folder, so to create a localized version of your site in Korean a file should be created at `rosey/locales/ko-kr.json`:
+The next step from Rosey's point of view is building a multilingual website, but in order to do so we need translated content.
+Rosey expects translated content to exist in the `rosey/locales` folder, so to create a localized version of your site in Korean a file should be created at `rosey/locales/ko-kr.json`:

 {{< tree >}}
 .eleventy.js
 package.json
 _includes/
 >> _layouts/
-   >> default.liquid
+   >> home.liquid
 _site/
 >> index.html
 index.liquid